 "If somebody's going to do something, they're going to do something whether there's a piece of paper or not."

 The I-Team called Bushelman for comment, but her receptionist said she was not available to take the call.

-Police said Dennis Mathis shot his wife four times on her way to work at Personal Touch Home Health Care, 20 North Grand Ave., in Fort Thomas.
+Police said Dennis Mathis shot his wife five times on her way to work at Personal Touch Home Health Care, 20 North Grand Ave., in Fort Thomas.